cilium/design-cfps/cilium/CFP-32759-cilium-mtls-via-mtls-agent.md

 The current proof of concept relies on a pod IP to workload identity mapping for certificate lookup.

+### Observability

+The exact observability mechanisms are still to be determined, but users can expect to have the following logging insights into traffic flows utilizing Cilium mTLS (dependent on logging verbosity).

+- BPF logs indicating what traffic is being redirected to the mTLS agent on client and server nodes.
+Logs will indicate successful or unsuccessful redirection from the perspective of the kernel program
+- mTLS agent logs stating what traffic is being proxied and to what destination.
+Logs will also state successful certificate lookup and establishment of mTLS between node agents
+- mTLS agent logs pertaining to workload configuration data updates
+- mTLS agent logs for certificate requests
+- Cilium Agent logs related to workload enablement and disablement

+In addition to logs, configuration details and certificate metadata will be exposed by the mTLS agent.
+Users with adequate permissions and accessibility will be able to obtain workload configuration details from each mTLS agent.
+Users will also be able to list the names and metadata of certificates requested by each mTLS agent.
 ## Background

 ### Cilium Mutual Authentication Efforts